 - Manage symptoms: In adolescents and adults, two acetaminophen 325-milligram pills every six hours or two to three ibuprofen 200-milligram pills every six hours can help with fever, muscle aches and headache.
 Cough medicines are available over-the-counter, but it is not clear how well they work.
 Adding honey in your tea may be effective for a cough.
 (If you are diabetic, be mindful of possibly increasing your blood sugar with cough medicines and honey.)
 For younger children, consult their primary care provider.

-- Take antiviral drugs where appropriate: Antibiotics and antiviral medicines do not work for colds.
-In addition, the vast majority of persons with the flu recover completely without antiviral drug treatment.
+- Take antiviral drugs where appropriate: The vast majority of persons with the flu recover completely without antiviral drug treatment.
 However, your physician may prescribe an antiviral medication such as Tamiflu or Relenza.
 These drugs are often used in flu patients with shortness of breath, pneumonia or certain high-risk medical conditions such as pregnancy, asthma, COPD, diabetes and heart disease.
-They may also help to shorten the course of illness by one to two days in healthy persons who have the flu and are seen within 48 hours.
+They may also help to shorten the course of illness by one to two days in healthy persons who have the flu and star antiviral treatment within 48 hours.
 Tamiflu causes nausea and vomiting in about 10 to 15 percent of persons.
 Relenza should not be used in patients with asthma, COPD or wheezing.
 Antibiotics are not effective against the flu because it is a viral infection.
 Antibiotics may be helpful if your physician diagnoses a secondary bacterial infection, but in the vast majority of flu cases, antibiotics are not necessary.

 - Seek care if your symptoms worsen: Seek immediate medical care if you develop worrisome symptoms such as trouble breathing, persistent vomiting, or confusion.
 Also, call your medical provider if you get better but then your symptoms start up again.